menelik7/Bamazon/README.md

 ###### Add New Product

-To add a new product, the Manager will be prompted to enter a series of information including `product_name`, `department_name`, `price`, and `stock_quantity`.
-Once the information has been entered, the system will update the inventory with the new product.
+To add a new product, the Manager will be prompted to enter a series of information including `product_name`, `department_name`, `price`, `stock_quantity`, and `over_head_costs`.
+Once the information has been entered, the system will update both tables with the new product.
 The Manager can then choose the `Products for Sale` option from the menu to confirm that the task was successfully carried out:

 ![Image of Add New Product](https://menelik7.github.io/Bamazon/images/ManagerView6.PNG "Add New Product")

 ###### Delete a Product

 To delete a product, the Manager will be prompted to enter the `item_id` of the product.
-If the entry was valid, the system will remove the corresponding product.
+If the entry was valid, the system will remove the corresponding product from both tables.
 The Manager can then chose the `Products for Sale` option from the menu to confirm that the task was successfully carried out:

 ![Image of Delete a Product](https://menelik7.github.io/Bamazon/images/ManagerView7.PNG "Delete a Product")